mostafaadawy/laravel-stripe-payment/Project-Readmi.md

 - deference between dd() and var_dump us var_dump return both normal page pluse dumped data while dd return only dumped
 - increase where for unpaid status
 - check for the order
+- if ok change order status and save it
 -